Nahbruhh/FEA-Nonlinear-Prediction/README.md

 ## Notebook Steps

-1.  **Load the Data:** Load the dataset using pandas.
+1.  **Data Loading:** Loading the dataset containing linear and nonlinear FEA results.
-2.  **Preprocessing:** Scale features and labels, split data into train and test sets.
+2.  **Data Preprocessing:** Scaling and splitting the data for training and testing.
-3.  **Data Visualization:** Visualize correlations, scatter plots, and distributions.
-4.  **Hyperparameter Definition for Model Selection:** Define hyperparameter search spaces.
-5.  **Model Selection:** Train and evaluate Random Forest and XGBoost.
-6.  **Model Evaluation and Refinement:** Evaluate models, inverse transform predictions, and visualize residuals.
-7.  **Evaluate Results:** Summarize and compare model performance.
-8.  **Save Models:** Save trained models and scalers.
+3.  **Exploratory Data Analysis (EDA):** Visualizing data distributions and correlations.
+4.  **Model Selection, Training and Saving:** Choosing, training regression models (Random Forest, XGBoost).
+And saving the trained models and scalers for deployment.
+5.  **Model Evaluation:** Assessing the performance of the trained models.
-9.  **Deploy UI via Streamlit:** Create an interactive web app.
+6.  **Deploy UI via Streamlit:** Create an interactive web app.

 ## Dependencies